DaneshCDM/FIT3077/README.md

 3. When a mill is formed, the player can remove another player's token that is not part of a mill or any of it if all of them are a mill.
 The turn indicator will not alternate the player's turn.
+4. Whoever has 2 tokens left or no legal moves loses.